somejfn/kvmlab-ansible/README.md

 # KVM Lab Ansible Playbook

-Build a set of virtual machines on a single KVM host specifically for deploying a K8s lab.
+Build a set of virtual machines on a single KVM host specifically for deploying a K8s home lab.

 My goal was to have a virtual infrastructure allowing to integrate a multi-node K8s cluster with:
 *  _metallb_ with BGP based routing and ECMP load balancing.
 This enables routable VIPs for services of type LoadBalancer such as an ingress controller.